Optimizing Sensor Allocation against Attackers with Uncertain Intentions: A Worst-Case Regret Minimization Approach: Main Results

-\begin{remark} Though we have assumed that all attackers share the same transition function in their attack \ac{mdp}s.
-Such an assumption can be lifted: If different attackers have different transition functions $P_i$ in the attack \ac{mdp}, then we only need to use their corresponding transition functions in the Constraints \eqref{eq:regret-constraint-3} for the zero-sum case and in defining $\tilde R^i_1(s, \pi_1, a_2)$ and $\tilde R^i_2(s, \pi_1, a_2)$ for the non-zero-sum case. \end{remark}
+\begin{remark} If different attackers have different transition functions $P_i$, then their corresponding transition functions are used in Constraints \eqref{eq:regret-constraint-3} for the zero-sum case and in defining $\tilde R^i_1(s, \pi_1, a_2)$ and $\tilde R^i_2(s, \pi_1, a_2)$ for the non-zero-sum case. \end{remark}